 The Texas Workforce Commission (TWC), www.twc.state.tx.us, offers services and resources related to finding a job and developing your job skills.
 Foster youth are a priority population for services, which means you can qualify for special programs including training, summer employment and child care assistance.
 The best way to begin to access these services is to talk to Transition Center Staff, your PAL worker, your Aftercare case manager and others that have contacts with the TWC.
 Often somebody from the TWC works at the local Transition Center.
-They can help you show them your eligibility for programs and services and may have information about options that work best for foster youth.
-You can also visit your local TWC office.
+The TWC worker will know more about your eligibility as a foster youth for programs and services.
+They will also have information about local job related programs.